Continuing Education Activity

 - Summarize the importance of optimizing coordination amongst the interprofessional team to ensure proper evaluation of children with short stature.

 Constitutional growth delay can result from several factors that result in short stature.
-Also, short stature can occur with different diseases, none the less, the definition of short stature is the same for both conditions; two standard deviation or more below the mean for children of that same-sex and chronologic age.
+Also, short stature can occur with different diseases, none the less, the definition of short stature is the same for both conditions; two standard deviations or more below the mean for children of that same-sex and chronologic age.
 Ideally, this should be matched to people of the same race as well, as stature variates depending on ethnic group.
 In some cases, short stature may be just part of the normal growth of the individual.

 Familial (genetic) and constitutional are by far the most common causes of short stature and delay, which are benign, but the workup is done to identify those at risk of other more severe and probably treatable diseases (GH deficiency or idiopathic short stature (ISS).
 Early in childhood one of the most common causes is FFT.

 Constitutional growth delay is seen in approximately 15% of children and can appear at different stages of their development.
 It's important to remember that growth velocity varies accordingly.
 Between 3 to 6 months to 2 to 3 years of age, the expectation is that some children will cross percentiles in their growth and weight charts without actual concerns for a delay in growth.
 This tendency will typically resume to a standard rate after this period.
 After four years of age, there is constant steady growth.
-It is not until puberty when one will notice that the child starts to divert from the curve, usually because they have late onset of puberty that corresponds to a delay bone age.
+It is not until puberty when one will notice that the child starts to divert from the curve, usually because they have late onset of puberty that corresponds to delayed bone age.

 Constitutional growth delay and familial short stature are the most common cause of short stature, which means, the child is growing at his/her normal rate and will eventually catch up to the curve if dealing with constitutional delay.
 In the second disease, familial short stature, the infant has a constant growth rate, but one or both parents are short.
 This situation typically occurs in parents whom mothers are below 152 cm and fathers 160 cm respectively.
-Within the differentials of this disease we find, endocrine disorders, that account for GH and IGF-1 disorders, proinflammatory cytokines that some times have direct affection at the growth plate.
+Within the differentials of this disease we find, endocrine disorders, that account for GH and IGF-1 disorders, pro-inflammatory cytokines that sometimes have direct affection at the growth plate.
 Deficiencies in intracellular pathways like SHOX gene affection, problems with cartilage and even paracrine mechanisms are also other causes for stature alteration.

 Hussein et al. conducted a prospective study in which they classify the short stature etiology, and found within their population that 26% were the result of endocrine disorders; 11.8% ad GH deficiency, of which 63.6% had normal GH variants, 15.8% had constitutional growth delay, while a combination of both was present in about 5%.